-As neonatal medicine has developed in the United States, clinical ethics (ie, bioethics, medical ethics, healthcare ethics) have also become increasingly present in the healthcare environment.
-For more than 40 years, neonatal medicine has been practiced to provide specialized and intensive care measures aimed at improving the health and survival of premature and critically ill newborns.
+As neonatal medicine has progressed in the United States, the presence of clinical ethics (ie, bioethics, medical ethics, healthcare ethics) in the healthcare environment has also increased.
+For nearly 70 years, neonatal medicine has been practiced to provide specialized and intensive care measures aimed at improving the health and survival of premature and critically ill newborns.

-Throughout this period, great strides have been made in improving the technical capabilities that allow more rapid and precise diagnoses, effective monitoring, and specific therapy.
-The availability of special-care nursery beds has increased dramatically, as has the number of professionals and specialists trained to care for this vulnerable population.
+Throughout this period, great strides were made in improving the technical capabilities that allow more rapid and precise diagnoses, effective monitoring, and specific therapy.
+The availability of special-care nursery beds also increased dramatically, as did the number of professionals and specialists trained to care for this vulnerable population.

-The results of these progresses are mixed.
-A substantial reduction in the mortality of premature infants has occurred.
-The rate of handicap or significant morbidity appears to have remained steady or declined in survivors of the neonatal intensive care unit (NICU) of nearly all gestational ages and weights.
-Despite these facts, the rate of prematurity has not declined in the United States; in fact, it has risen.
-Nor has the rate of low birth weight babies (those with birth weights < 2,500 g) declined.
+The results of this progress are mixed.
+There has been a substantial reduction in the mortality of premature infants, whereas the rate of handicap or significant morbidity appears to have remained steady or declined in survivors of the neonatal intensive care unit (NICU) for nearly all gestational ages and weights.
+The incidence of preterm birth in the United States decreased between 2007 and 2014 but appeared to be on the rise again in 2015.
+The rate of low birth weight babies (those with birth weights <2500 g) declined.
 Furthermore, the rate of birth defects remains relatively constant, and infant mortality, although diminished over the past decade, remains higher in the United States than in many other developed nations.
 Finally, the persistent discrepancy between black and white infant mortality remains a concern.

 Questions about the ethical issues in neonatal care include the following:

 These questions remain at the root of what many healthcare professionals see as continuing dilemmas in providing neonatal intensive care.
-These questions are often raised at the bedside while providing care, during teaching rounds, and during special ethics rounds held in the NICU.
-They may also be discussed by policy makers, administrators and advocacy groups.
+These questions are often raised at the bedside while providing care, during teaching rounds, and during special ethics rounds held in the neonatal intensive care unit (NICU).
+They may also be discussed by policy makers, administrators, and advocacy groups.

 Often, however, these questions are asked in an obscure manner, and the sequence of questions is typically in the reverse order of their annotation above.
 Healthcare professionals often hear, "Are we doing the right thing for this baby?
 What else can we do for this patient?
 Would the infant be a candidate for this therapy or a different one?"